-- Provide a variety of chairs with and without armrests if available. - Reserve seating for people with various disabilities

-- Consider the nature of their disability when deciding seat location.
-For example, people who rely on lip reading will need to sit closer to speakers. - Provide seating for those who cannot stand for extended periods at events where people will be mostly standing.
+- Provide a variety of chairs with and without armrests if available. - Reserve seating for people with various disabilities - Consider the nature of their disability when deciding seat location.
+For example, people who rely on lip reading will need to sit closer to speakers. - Provide seating for those who can't stand for long periods at events where people will be mostly standing.